evergreen-ci/evergreen/docs/Project-Configuration/Task-Runtime-Behavior.md

 cleanup.

-If the task is running `pre` `setup_group`, `setup_task`, or the main task commands when the task is aborted, the task will skip to running `post` (or the task group equivalents, `teardown_task` and `teardown_group`).
+If the task is running `pre` `setup_group`, `setup_task`, or the main task commands when the task is aborted, the task will skip forward to running `post` (or the task group equivalents, `teardown_task` and `teardown_group`).
 The task runs `post` commands in order to perform any final cleanup for the task before moving on to the next task.
 Note that because `post` must run, aborting a task once it's already running `post` will not do anything.

 ## REST API for Tasks